-- Use shorthand.
-If you struggle to keep up with lectures or presentations, try using shorthand when taking notes.
+If you struggle to keep up with lectures or presentations, try using shorthand while taking notes.
 One way to shorten your notes is to use abbreviations or symbols.
 For instance, “function” can be written as “fxn” and “change” can be written as “Δ” (delta).
 It’s also helpful to avoid using complete sentences.
 Instead, try to use bullets and phrases when taking notes during class.
 Leave blank spaces as you write, so you can revisit your notes to add any additional information you missed or expand on important points.

-- Try color coding.
 Using different colored highlighters can help you to differentiate between terms, definitions, examples and other important information.
 For instance, you may highlight important definitions in pink and helpful examples in orange.
 Using a system to color code your notes like this can help you quickly identify important information when you revisit them for review.

-- Listen for cues.
 If your professor repeats a phrase, key fact or information more than once, it’s probably something you need to know.
 Keep track of important points by listening for repetition and other verbal cues.
 For instance, your professor may say things like “the following five steps” or “a major reason why.”
 These types of cues can help clue you in to things you should be taking notes on during class.

 While it may be tempting to abandon your notes after you’ve finished a given lecture or chapter, it’s important to check back and review what you have before moving on to the next topic.
 Here are a few things you can do within 24 hours of your last class to refresh your memory and notes.